penumbra-zone/web/docs/adrs/006-web-apis.md

    * attach to a specified provider, or remain unconfigured. */ constructor(providerOrigin?: string | undefined, options?: PenumbraClientOptions);

-  /** Attempt to connect to the attached provider, or attach and then connect to
+  /** Attempt to connect to the attached provider.
+If this client is unattached,
-   * the provider specified by parameter.
+   * a provider may be specified at this moment.
    *
-   * Presence of the public `connected` field can confirm the client is
-   * connected or can connect.
-The public `transport` field can confirm the
-   * client possesses an active connection.
+   * May reject with an enumerated `PenumbraRequestFailure`.
    *
-   * May reject with an enumerated `PenumbraRequestFailure`.
+   * The public `connected` field will report the provider's connected state, or
+   * `undefined` if this client is not attached to a provider.
+The public
+   * `transport` field can confirm the client possesses an active connection.
+   *
+   * If called again while already connected, `connect` is a no-op.
    */
   connect(providerOrigin?: string): Promise<void>;

-  /** Call `disconnect` on any associated provider to release connection
+  /** Call `disconnect` on the associated provider to release connection
    * approval, and destroy any present connection. */ disconnect(): Promise<void>;

   /** Return a `PromiseClient<T>` for some `T extends ServiceType`, using this
    * client's internal `Transport`.
-If you call this method before this client
-   * is attached, this method will throw.
    *
-   * You should also prefer to call this method *after* this client's connection
-   * has succeeded.
-   *
-   * If you call this method before connection success is resolved, a connection
+   * If you call this method while this client is not `Connected`, this method
-   * will be initiated if necessary but will not be awaited (as this is a
-   * synchronous method).
-If a connection initated this way is rejected, or does
-   * not resolve within the `defaultTimeoutMs` of this client's
-   * `options.transport`, requests made with the returned `PromiseClient<T>`
    * will throw.
    */
   service<T extends ServiceType>(service: T): PromiseClient<T>;